Open-Cascade-SAS/OCCT/dox/dev_guides/tests/tests.md

 @subsection testmanual_1_1 Basic Information

-OCCT automatic testing system is organized around DRAW Test Harness @ref user_guides__test_harness "DRAW Test Harness", a console application based on Tcl (a scripting language) interpreter extended by OCCT-related commands.
+OCCT automatic testing system is organized around DRAW Test Harness @ref occt_user_guides__test_harness "DRAW Test Harness", a console application based on Tcl (a scripting language) interpreter extended by OCCT-related commands.

 Standard OCCT tests are included with OCCT sources and are located in subdirectory *tests* of the OCCT root folder.
 Other test folders can be included in the test system, e.g. for testing applications based on OCCT.